thmosqueiro/ENose-Decorr_Humdt_Temp/README.md

 ====

-In this repository, you will find snippets of code to exemplify how to import, organize and plot data from one of our recently published datasets, available on UCI Machine Learning repository.The dataset contains recordings of a gas sensor array (picture below) composed of 8 MOX gas sensors, and a temperature and humidity sensor.
+In this repository, you will find snippets of code to exemplify how to import, organize and plot data from [a recently published paper](https://www.researchgate.net/publication/305385157_Online_decorrelation_of_humidity_and_temperature_in_chemical_sensors_for_continuous_monitoring): We reproduce figure figure 7 and first line in table 3.
+The datasets is publicly available at UCI Machine Learning repository (link should be provided soon).
+The dataset contains recordings of a gas sensor array (picture below) composed of 8 MOX gas sensors, and a temperature and humidity sensor.
 This sensor array was exposed to background home activity while subject to two